Tiendil/tiendil-org-content/content/posts/2024-027-goodharts-law-not-useful/en.md

 2. They can sabotage/distort the system's work.
 3. They can sabotage/distort the data.

-For example, if you have a factory producing things and a production plan for them;
+For example, if you have a factory producing things and a production plan for them.

 Then possible strategies for your employees: